-Bright Pink is on a mission to save women’s lives from breast and ovarian cancer by empowering them to live proactively at a young age.
+Bright Pink helps to save lives from breast and ovarian cancer by empowering women to know their risk and manage their health proactively

 We focus on health, not cancer, to inspire women to practice prevention.
 Our innovative programs, strategic initiatives and powerful partnerships directly reach women in their daily lives and healthcare providers in their daily practice.

 Our Approach in Action